 Alcohol and Breastfeeding

-So with this in mind it’s a good idea if you’re going to drink alcohol, to feed your baby first, and then to have that drink, and know that every unit of alcohol takes about two hours, sometimes up to three hours, to get out of your system completely.
-So after this amount of time it’s safe to bring your baby back to the breast again.
+Every unit of alcohol takes about two hours, sometimes up to three hours, to get out of your system entirely, so after this amount of time, it’s safe to bring your baby back to the breast again.

-And an interesting study has shown that eating a meal and expressing your milk just before drinking alcohol can help to speed up your metabolism, and then this can help to get rid of alcohol from your body faster – so it is something to consider.
+A fascinating study has shown that eating a meal and expressing your milk just before drinking alcohol can help to speed up your metabolism, and this can help to get rid of alcohol from your body faster, which is worth considering.

 Review dates, references & further resources